-The properly expressed name is Ya’ahov (Jacob).
-Protoevangelium is derived from the Old Testament word “Evangelion” which means good news.
-So, the Protoevangelium of James would mean the good news about Jacob or James.
+It is important to note that the correct name for James is Ya’ahov, which translates to Jacob.
+The term Protoevangelium is derived from the Old Testament word “Evangelion,” which signifies good news.
+Therefore, the Protoevangelium of James can be understood as the good news about Jacob or James.

-The Infancy Gospel of James emerged sometime in the 2nd century AD and was popularised in the 4th century AD by Hippolytus and Origen.
+The Infancy Gospel of James originated during the 2nd century AD and gained popularity in the 4th century AD through the works of Hippolytus and Origen.

 When was the Infancy Gospel of James written?